 - New Brunswick

 We’ve learned so much about Canada this year!
 I’m even amazed at how much I’ve learned in this process!
 Since this series has been so well received I thought I would share our recent homeschool unit study about the province of British Columbia!
-It was a fabulous month full of terrific books and wonderful educational experiences!This family did an British Columbia unit study in their homeschool!
+It was a fabulous month full of terrific books and wonderful educational experiences!This family did an amazing British Columbia unit study in their homeschool!
 Check out all of the fun and educational activities they did to learn about this amazing province! #homeschool #canada #BritishColumbia Click To Tweet

 The bulk of our planning came from The Canadian Adventure Online Edition.
 I added some other elements to the curriculum, such as various read-aloud books and a related artist study.